Will precepting fulfill continuing education credits?

 - Family, Adult Gerontology, and Pediatric students: ARNP, MD, DO, or PA

-- Midwifery students: ARNP, CM, or CNM
+- Midwifery students: ARNP, CM, CNM, or MD

 - Community Health: please contact us!